AggroBird/propane/LANGUAGE.md

 Global are defined as unique data that can be accessed from any method.
 Globals exist at application startup and have a predetermined value.
 Globals that do not get initialized with a value default to zero.
 Uninitialized global data will default to zero.

-Constants are similar to globals in scope, but must their value must be immutable.
-Despite being immuatble, it is valid to take the address of a constant and use constants in arithmetic expressions.
+Constants are similar to globals in scope, but their value must be immutable.
+Despite being immutable, it is valid to take the address of a constant and use constants in arithmetic expressions.
 Modifying the value of a constant directly or indirectly through pointer access will result in undefined behaviour.
 Unlike globals, constants are not guaranteed to exist in memory at a specified location, as compilers might optimize or inline constant values depending on their usage.

 Global signature types can be initialized with a method address or a null pointer and changed at runtime, while constant signature types must always be initialized with a valid method address.